matluuk/IoT-miniproject-1/README.md

     sh start_server.sh ip=<external-ipv6-address-of-the-VM> port=8683
     ```

 The `start_server.sh` uses nohup to start the server.
 Press `enter` to go back to console.

 Server are now running on the background and can be stopped using the `stop_server.sh` script.
 ```bash
 sh stop_server.sh
 ```
 #### **LOGS**

-The CoAp server saves logs of every session under `logs` folder.
+The CoAp server saves logs of every session to `logs` folder.
 To take a look on the log created.
 1. Go to the `logs` folder:
     ```bash
     cd logs
     ```

-2. This command can be used to show the logs in real time.
+2. The `tail` command can be used to show the logs in real time.
     ```bash
     tail -f ./<name-of-the-lates-log-file>.log
     ```
 #### **DATA**

 The temperature data is stored in files under data folder.
-Temperature data of every day is saved to it's own file.
+One file is made for each day, when temperature datais received.
 Notice that the data folder is created, when the first temperature vaule is received.

+* The temperature data can be shown using the `tail` command.
+    ```bash
+    tail -f ./<name-of-the-lates-data-file>.txt
+    ```

 ## Usage